twitchard/blog/posts/2023-01-18-unicycles.markdown

 [^2]: If you take nothing else away from this post, try [home-manager](https://github.com/nix-community/home-manager).

 [^3]: I should say, I don't really recommend switching to Dvorak.
 Not in the same way as I recommend Vim or Desktop Linux, anyway.
-I switch in college, and mostly regret/am embarassed by it today, although possibly it could be protecting me against RSI, who can say?
+I switched in college, and mostly regret/am embarassed by it today, although possibly it could be protecting me against RSI -- who can say?
 In any case, it's a part of who I am now and I'm not about to ditch it.

     If you're actually interested in the ability to input text faster than a qwerty typist can, and you have time to waste, you should look into a project called [plover](http://www.openstenoproject.org/plover/), which lets you use your keyboard like a stenography engine.